 Portfolio manager’s Letter February 2009

 At a time when the financial media has become convinced that the sky is falling, it is perhaps a good time to stop and consider the impact of market psychology on our investment decisions and learn to check your C-system.

 James Montier has written a book on Behavioral Finance, runs the short side of a hedge fund; and writes a news letter for Societe Generale.
 He is one of my favorite financial commentators.
 In a recent Letter he discussed behavioral patterns that lead the typical investor to emotional errors of judgment in bear markets.

-So fear of a negative outcome may have helped our ancestor’s survival, it is not nearly as useful when dealing with contemporary financial markets, where C-system is essential.
-As an example of this negative impact Montier sites a 2005 study by Shiv, Loewenstein, Bechara, Damasio and Damasio (2005) Investment Behavior and the negative side of emotion.
+So, fear of a negative outcome may have helped our ancestor’s survival; it is not nearly as useful when dealing with contemporary financial markets, where C-system is essential.
+As an example of this negative impact, Montier sites a 2005 study by Shiv, Loewenstein, Bechara, Damasio, and Damasio (2005) Investment Behavior and the negative side of emotion.

-Obviously it is optimal to invest in all rounds due to the larger return if you win (expected value is $1.25, giving a total expected value to the game of $25).
-In fact there is only a 13% chance that you end up with total earnings of less than $20 (the return you achieve if you don’t invest at all and just keep the initial $20).
+It is optimal to invest in all rounds due to the more substantial return if you win (expected value is $1.25, giving a total anticipated value to the game of $25).
+There is only a 13% chance that you end up with overall earnings of less, so the C-system says play all the time.

 The second thing we know about this game is that the outcome in a prior round shouldn’t impact your decision to invest in the next round, after all the coin has no memory.